 Description: You are expected to attend class and to participate in discussions and other group activities.
-You should contribute in a substantive way to class discussions and those on the discussion board.
+You should contribute in a substantive way to class discussions and activities.
 Academic integrity and collaboration: Not applicable

 Late Assignments

 A late assignment will lose 10% credit (based on full score possible) for each 24-hour period it is late and after 3 days (72 hours) no credit will be given unless a prior arrangement has been made with Dr. EMT.
 All assignments will be turned in via the Carmen Drop Box unless otherwise instructed.